 "After working with me and watching me move, do you think the SI joint is the issue?
 I'm so amazed at the changes taking place in my body after learning Somatic Exercises.
 The psoas release you taught me made me feel so much more relaxed in my torso."

 – T.G., New Mexico

-To answer her question: her Trauma Reflex - not her SI joint itself - was causing her pain.
-The painful joint was merely a symptom; the underlying cause of her pain was Sensory Motor Amnesia (SMA) in the muscles that attach into, and move the pelvis and SI joint: the extensors of the back, the quadratus lumborum, the iliopsoas, the obliques, the rectus abdominis and others.
-They were all pulling unevenly on her pelvis so that whatever activity she did caused pain in the joint.
-Her hamstrings were also very tight because she had begun to use her legs differently to compensate for the tilt in her center.
+To answer her question: her Trauma Reflex — not her SI joint itself — was causing her pain.
+The painful joint was merely a symptom; the underlying cause of her pain was Sensory Motor Amnesia (SMA) in the muscles that attach into, and move the pelvis and SI joint.
+These muscles were pulling unevenly on her pelvis so that whatever activity she did caused pain in the joint.
+Her hamstrings were also tight because she had to alter normal, natural use of her legs to compensate for the tilt in her center.
 Because her muscles were in a state of chronic contraction, her movement was inefficient and painful.